trungIsOnGithhub/CsharpIDM/README.md

         ...
 ```

-Together with the namespace system, this aid code structuring and refactoring more comfortable even for many people.
+Together with the namespace system, this aid code structuring and refactoring more comfortable even for many people working on same codebase.

 ## LinQ